ravgeetdhillon/strapi-nuxtjs-news-app/README.md

 # News Aggregator App using Nuxt.js and Strapi

-This repository servers as a code container for the tutorial I wrote on [Strapi's Blog](https://strapi.io/blog/#todo).
+This repository servers as a code container for the tutorial I wrote on [Strapi's Blog](https://strapi.io/blog/build-a-news-aggregator-app-using-strapi-and-nuxtjs).

-> Link will be updated once the article is published.

 ## Features